Social media ruling could ‘chill’ Biden admin efforts to limit misinformation

 That broadness leaves plenty of room for the Supreme Court to weigh in on what government actors can and cannot do when communicating with social media companies about content moderation and other issues, she added.

-Determining how the conservative-majority Supreme Court might weigh in – if it decides to hear the case at all – is iffy for the Biden administration, who last term saw the high court both side with it in some cases and rule against it in others.
+Determining how the conservative-majority Supreme Court might weigh in — if it decides to hear the case at all — is iffy for the Biden administration, which last term saw the high court side with it in some cases and rule against it in others.

-The appeals court’s order will take effect in a week unless the government seeks intervention from the Supreme Court.
-In court filings, the Justice Department indicated that the appeals court’s injunction would “inform any request for relief the government may file in the Supreme Court.”
+The appeals court’s order will take effect in a week, unless the government seeks intervention from the Supreme Court.
+In court filings, the DOJ indicated that the appeals court’s injunction would “inform any request for relief the government may file in the Supreme Court.”
 The DOJ declined to comment on whether it intends to petition the high court.

 If the DOJ does ask the Supreme Court to review its case, it could delay the start of a future trial while also offering insight into the high court’s perception of issues of online speech, Greene said.